 A fixed annuity is a type of financial contract that offers guaranteed rates of return, often with the promise of lifetime payments.
-However, when you invest in a fixed annuity, it can be challenging to take your money out before the agreed-upon time period is up.
-This post will show you what “fixed” means in terms of fixed annuities and how these products are different from other types of investment vehicles.
+However, investing in a fixed annuity can be challenging to take your money out before the agreed-upon period is up.
+This post will show you what “fixed” means in terms of fixed annuities and how these products differ from other investment vehicles.

 The Term “Fixed” Refers To